 xxx course on xxx

 taught by xxx at George Mason University Department of Health Administration and Policy."
 Add a sentence about you to the

-Use blackboard to email the link to everyone in class.
+Use blackboard to email the link to the video to everyone in class.

-- Make one, and only one, point per slide.
+Make one, and only one, point per slide.
+Slides that have

 their original size.
 Phone views have additional reductions.

 Keep the font size larger than 36 points.